athomas-halozyme/pipeline-scraper/README.md

 ## Notes
 - Some pages may load dynamically.
 This project uses `requests + BeautifulSoup`.
 If JavaScript rendering is required, we then add a Playwright agent to mimick user navigation and trigger rendering.
-- Parsing rules evolve; keep parsers small, tested, and company-specific.
+- Parsing rules evolve; keep parsers updated, tested, and company-specific.